 If you die, you lose all your stuff.
-You keep your Class(es), Style(s), Style Enhancement(s), and Level (and any Traps that were affecting you when you died) - your new character will look just like your old one.
-If you have Extra Style or Super Munchkin, keep those as well.
+You keep your Class(es), Power(s), and Level (and any Traps that were affecting you when you died) - your new character will look just like your old one.
+If you have Super Munchkin, keep it as well.
 Once you have died, you don't have to Run Away from any remaining monsters.

 Looting The Body: Lay out your hand beside the cards you had in play (making sure not to include the cards mentioned above).
-If you have two cards that are linked (for instance, an Item with an Item Enhancer or an Item plus a Cheat! card), separate those cards.
+If you have an Item attached to a Cheat! card, separate those cards.
 Starting with the player with the highest Level, everyone else chooses one card . . . in case of ties in Level, roll a die.
 If your corpse runs out of cards, tough.
 Once everyone gets one card, discard the rest.
 Looted cards go into players' hands.